adanngrha/adann/README.md

 * Web Development,
 * Software Engineering,
 * Artificial Intelligence, and
-* Data Science (being a data engineer would be cool :laughing:)
+* Data Science (being a data engineer or data scientist would be cool :laughing:)

 ## My Current Experience